Christine Collier took a passion for wine, paired it with her entrepreneurial ambition, and turned it into a stellar career in wineries and vineyards.

 Taking on New Challenges

-She was inspired, and returned to her entrepreneurial roots when she started her own wine brand – God King Slave Wines.
-The brand is a tribute to the quote “Create like a God, Command like a King, Work like a slave”.
+Christine was inspired, and returned to her entrepreneurial roots when she started her own wine brand – God King Slave Wines.
+The brand is a tribute to the quote “Create like a god, command like a king, work like a slave.”
 The quote inspired the edgy wine title and represents what she believes are the core value of entrepreneurship: you get out of it what you put in.
 While running her own business, she was also the general manager for a mid-sized winery in Oregon, Troon Vineyard.
 Three years later, Christine got a call from Jim Bureau, the founder of Willamette Valley Vineyard, where her love of wine began, and was asked to come back to work under him as a part of his succession plan.
-“It was an opportunity I really couldn’t pass up.
+Christine remembers, “It was an opportunity I really couldn’t pass up.
 The vineyard has an incredible history and great resources.
-Every day I feel the weight of that legacy, and I have a lot to prove, but being in the position is like a dream everyday”
+Every day I feel the weight of that legacy, and I have a lot to prove, but being in the position is like a dream everyday.”

-Now, Christine is the Winery Director at Willamette Valley Vineyards, where she oversees winemaking and viticulture, sales and marketing and works to establish the winery in Oregon.
-But she didn’t stop there.
-She also co-founded a new division of the company to develop smaller wineries on vineyard land.
+Christine is the Winery Director at Willamette Valley Vineyards, where she oversees winemaking and viticulture, sales and marketing, and works to establish the winery in Oregon.
+But she didn’t stop there - she also co-founded a new division of the company to develop smaller wineries on vineyard land.

 - She loves to travel and hike around Oregon.

 - Her favourite wine is Oregon's signature Pinot Noir - the heartbreak grape.